microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 * BiasAdd fuses Add bias and residual.
 * Reduce Transpose nodes by graph transformation.

-Some CUDA kernels (Flash Attention, GroupNorm, SplitGelu and BiasAdd etc.) were originally implemented in TensorRT by Nvidia.

-Compare to TensorRT, ONNX Runtime has some advantages on stable diffusion: (1) Supports older GPUs like V100.
-(2) Uses less GPU memory.
-(3) Supports float32 models and Stable Diffusion 2.* models.

 To show the impact of each optimization on latency and GPU memory, we did an experiment on RTX 3060 GPU:

 | Optimizations                                                                      | Average Latency (batch_size=1) | Memory in MB (batch_size=1) | Average Latency (batch_size=8) | Memory in MB (batch_size=8) |